Flint Water Quality at a Glance

 Use Filtered Water for Peace of Mind

-While water meets safety standards, many residents still prefer NSF-certified filters for drinking water and cooking.
-Filters should be rated to remove lead (Standard 53) and properly maintained.
+While water meets safety standards, many residents still prefer NSF-certified filters for drinking and cooking.
+Use a filter rated to remove lead (NSF Standard 53) and replace cartridges on schedule.
+Visit our water filter solutions page for vetted options.

 Get Your Water Tested

-Free water testing is still available to Flint residents.
-Contact the City of Flint Water Service Center at (810) 766-7202 to schedule testing or check service line status.
+Free water testing remains available to Flint residents.
+Contact the City of Flint Water Service Center at (810) 766-7202 to schedule testing or confirm your service line replacement status.

 Flush Your Water

-If water hasn’t been used for several hours, run cold water for at least 5 minutes before using.
-Always use cold water for drinking and cooking to minimize any potential lead exposure.
+If water hasn’t been used for several hours, run cold water for at least 5 minutes before using for drinking or cooking.
+Always use cold water — hot water dissolves lead from plumbing fixtures more readily.

 Stay Informed